Linear regression is perhaps one of the most well known and well understood algorithms in statistics and machine learning.

 weight =B0 +B1 * height

 Where B0 is the bias coefficient and B1 is the coefficient for the height column.
 We use a learning technique to find a good set of coefficient values.
 Once found, we can plug in different height values to predict the weight.

-For example, lets use B0 = 0.1 and B1 = 0.5.
-Let’s plug them in and calculate the weight (in kilograms) for a person with the height of 182 centimeters.
+For example, let’s use B0 = 0.1 and B1 = 0.5.
+Let’s plug them in and calculate the weight (in kilograms) for a person with a height of 182 centimeters.

 weight = 91.1